swaptacular/swpt_accounts/protocol.rst

   the accumulated interest.
 Therefore, at the moment of the prepared transfer's commit, it could happen that the committed amount exceeds the remaining amount.
-In such cases, the commit of the prepared transfer should not be successful.
+In such cases, the commit of the prepared transfer will not be successful.
 This is a necessary precaution in order to prevent a trick that opportunistic creditors may use to evade incurring negative interest on their accounts.
 The trick is to prepare a transfer from one account to another account for the whole